mullvad/browser-extension/README.md

 ## Permissions

-Mullvad Privacy Companion requires the following permissions:
+Mullvad Browser Extension requires the following permissions:

 - `management` to be able to recommend third party extensions
 - `privacy` to disable webRTC